-If you have a spouse, pension law states that your spouse must receive any benefits payable from the plan upon your death, unless she or he has signed a waiver.
+If you have a spouse, pension law states that your spouse must receive any benefits payable from the plan upon your death.
 Naming another individual as your beneficiary does not override your spouse as beneficiary.
-Your spouse may waive the right to a spousal benefit by completing a Spousal Waiver Form.
+However, your spouse may waive the right to a spousal benefit by completing a Spousal Waiver Form.

 If you don't have a spouse, or your spouse has completed the waiver, you may designate anyone as your beneficiary.
 You may also designate several people, or even an organization as your beneficiary.
-You may also designate an irrevocable beneficiary, or change your beneficiary designation at any time without the consent of your former beneficiary.
+You may also designate an irrevocable beneficiary or change your beneficiary designation at any time without the consent of your former beneficiary.
 Should your beneficiary die before you, the administrator will pay any death benefit owing to your estate.
-Please note that you must also appoint a trustee for any beneficiary you designate who is under the age of 19.
+Please note, if you are appointing a beneficiary who is under the age of 19 you must also appoint a trustee for the beneficiary.